2023 Solar Incentives Guide for Summerfield, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (generally small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a specific (generally small) amount of electricity will qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-To know exactly how much the ITC could save you, talk to your local Summerfield solar panel installer.
+To find out exactly how much the ITC could save you, talk to your local Summerfield solar panel installer.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+Now, solar installation projects that are completed between 2022 and 2032 can qualify for a 30% tax credit.
+This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Summerfield solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Summerfield solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives